 Every 7 school days, my daughter comes home beaming.
-She can’t wait to show me the latest little trinket that she’s earned from her teacher.
+When she earns something at school, even the smallest trinket, she can’t wait to show me.
 I used to think it was so unnecessary for kids to receive rewards every few days in school.
-I thought “why should kids be rewarded fro doing things that are supposed to do?”.
+I thought “rewarding kids for things they’re supposed to do?
+Why?”
 After thinking about it, treasure box is pure genius!
 High five to all those teachers who know much better than I do.
 (I guess that’s why they’re teachers and I’m the parent).
 Here’s why I love treasure box.

 Everybody Does Not Get a Trophy